HomeTeamsIndiaChandu Sarwate – One of Longest First Class Career in India

-Chandrasekhar Trimbak Sarwate born on July 22, 1920, Madhya Pradesh, India.
+Chandrasekhar Trimbak Sarwate born on July 22, 1920, in Madhya Pradesh, India.
 Chandu Sarwate was a former Indian Test player and national selector.
 He has died in Indore on December 23, 2003, following a protracted illness.
-Chandu Sarwate represented Indian in 9 Test matches scoring only 208 runs at 13.00 with his 37 was the highest score.
+Chandu Sarwate represented India in 9 Test matches scoring only 208 runs at 13.00 with his 37 being the highest score.
 He also has taken 3 wickets at an average of 124.66 with the best figure of 1 for 16.

-Chandu Sarwate, mostly played for Holkar and took 494 wickets with his mix of off spin and leg spin bowling.
-He took five wickets in 26 times and 10 wickets in a match 3 times.
+Chandu Sarwate mostly played for Holkar and took 494 wickets with his mix of off-spin and leg-spin bowling.
+He took five wickets 26 times and 10 wickets in a match 3 times.
 His bowling average was 23.54 with the career-best figure of 9 for 61 against Mysore in 1945-46.

-Chandrasekhar Trimbak Sarwate best moments in cricket came when Indian cricket team toured England in 1946.
+Chandrasekhar Trimbak Sarwate’s best moments in cricket came when the Indian cricket team toured England in 1946.
 He played a match against Surrey at the Oval.
-He normally batted in the middle order, came in at No 10 and added 249 runs for the last wicket with Shute Banerjee.
+He normally batted in the middle order, came in at No 10, and added 249 runs for the last wicket with Shute Banerjee.

 He was essentially a middle-order batsman who also opened the batting for India.
 The stand was not broken till about an hour after the start of play on the second day by which time the duo had written themselves into the record books.
 Sarwate remained unbeaten with 124 while Banerjee was out for 121.
 For good measure, Sarwate also captured five wickets against Surrey.